Core Facilities and Service Centers

 76-182

-The Hope Babette Tang (1983) Histology Facility has been established to assist the investigator in producing quality histological slides.
-Provides equipment and expertise to produce sections from frozen, paraffin-embedded, and resin-embedded tissues.
-Can produce routine hematoxylin and eosin stained slides and special stains, and can provide assistance to investigators performing immunohistochemistry, immunofluorescence and in-situ hybridization.
+The Hope Babette Tang (1983) Histology Facility assists investigators in generating quality histological slides.
+We have the equipment and expertise to produce sections from frozen, paraffin-embedded, and resin-embedded tissues.
+The Hope Babetta Tang Histology facility produces routine hematoxylin and eosin stained slides, immunohistochemical, and special stains.
+With these tools, the investigator will be better able to evaluate the pathologic consequences of various mutations or treatments.

 IPS Core Facility